This documentation supports the latest PCIe host firmware, the latest OpenEphys.Onix1 package, and Bonsai 2.9+.

 • Diagnostic device for monitoring hardware first-in, first-out memory use.

-• Used for tune real-time feedback loops for minimal latency.
+• Used to tune real-time feedback loops for minimal latency.

 • Note: disabled by default.